gavanderhoorn/rep/rep-xxxx.rst

 =========================

 This section shows a number of example frame hierarchies representative of typical kinematic configurations in industrial robotics and related contexts.
+Each section includes an overview of the transform tree and a short description highlighting some noteworthy aspects.

 Single manipulator
 ------------------